cogentcore/core/gpu/README.md

 (you can `install` that tool for later use as well)

-The following environment variables can be set to specifically select a particular device by name (`deviceName`):
+The following environment variables can be set to specifically select a particular device by device number or name (`deviceName`):

+* `WEBGPU_DEVICE_SELECT`, or the following Vulkan-based selectors for backward compatibility:
 * `MESA_VK_DEVICE_SELECT` (standard for mesa-based drivers) or `VK_DEVICE_SELECT` -- for graphics or compute usage.
-* `VK_COMPUTE_DEVICE_SELECT` -- only used for compute, if present -- will override above, so you can use different GPUs for graphics vs compute.
+* `WEBGPU_COMPUTE_DEVICE_SELECT` or `VK_COMPUTE_DEVICE_SELECT` -- only used for compute, if present -- will override above, so you can use different GPUs for graphics vs compute.

 * `GPU` represents the hardware `Adapter` and maintains global settings, info about the hardware.